MysteryPancake/Houdini-Fun/README.md

 According to [SideFX](https://www.sidefx.com/docs/houdini/nodes/dop/flipsolver.html), if the Particle Radius Scale divided by the Grid Scale is at least sqrt(3)/2, it will never be underresolved.

-In case this affects density, to find the minimum:
+No idea if this affects density, but just in case here's the minimum:
 ```js
 Particle Radius Scale = Grid Scale × (sqrt(3)/2)
 Grid Scale = Particle Radius Scale / (sqrt(3)/2)